18. Hapless Visitors

 Management member Pyatnazhko

-I don’t know (yet) if there exists a real prototype for this character.
-The first part of his name; пять (pyat), means five, and the verb нажить (nazhit) means earning [money].
+I don’t know (yet) if there exists a real prototype for the Pyatnazhko character.
+The first part of his name; пять [pyat], means five, and the verb нажить [nazhit] means earning [money].

-In the Russian text the men who vanish are put in the accusative, without any subject or verb.
-By this playing with the language Bulgakov explains that they are the object of an action - executed by the unmentionable NKVD.
-Poplavsky, clever man that he is, knows what subject and verb are acting when, a few seconds later, “he found himself alone in the empty management room".
+In the Russian text, the men who vanish are put in the accusative, without any subject or verb.
+By this playing with the language, Bulgakov explains that they are the object of an action, executed by the «unmentionable» secret service.
+Poplavsky, clever man that he is, knows which subject and verb had been acting when, a few seconds later, «he found himself alone in the empty management room».

 Three hundred drops of tincture of valerian